pymodbus-dev/pymodbus/README.rst

 with pointers directly to the pymodbus directory, so any change you make is immediately available as if installed.

-It will also install `pre-commit` git hooks, ensuring your commit are verified.
+It will also install :code:`pre-commit` git hooks, ensuring your commit are verified.

 The repository contains a number of important branches and tags.
   * **dev** is where all development happens, this branch is not always stable.